kelvinbrinham/Quantitative_Momentum_Investment_Strategy_Tool/README.md

 # Quantitative_Momentum_Investment_Strategy_Machine

 Summary: This tool takes investment inputs and analysis stocks to find the ones with the most high-quality momentum.
-The code then produces an output order spreadsheet outlining which and how many stocks to purchase.
+The code then produces an output order spreadsheet outlining which and how many stocks to purchase based on current prices retrieved from the API.

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>